-Options for pervasive developmental disorder treatment include therapy, specialized education, social support, and medications.
+Options for treating pervasive developmental disorder include therapy, specialized education, social support, and medications.
 In many cases, a combination of these approaches best meets a child's specific needs.
 Treatment options also vary according to the type of disorder a person has.
-Most professionals agree that early pervasive developmental disorder treatment can improve the outcome of individuals with the condition.
+Most professionals agree that early treatment can improve the outcome of individuals with the condition.

 Pervasive Developmental Disorder Treatment: An Overview

-The pervasive developmental disorder treatment your doctor recommendeds will depend on the type of pervasive developmental disorder your child has and his or her needs.
+The treatment your doctor recommends will depend on the type of pervasive developmental disorder your child has and his or her needs.

 - Therapy